 Must do: Join an environmentally conscious bear-watching tour out of Pescasseroli to learn about the Marscian brown bear and its natural habitat with experts; the evening adventure includes sunset and dinner at a mountain hut and your best chance of spotting the creature safely.

 Or try: Formerly used as a prison, the unique Sardinian island of Asinara is these days a national park thanks in no small part to its population of wild albino donkeys.
-These cute little creatures are thought to be endemic to the island – its name translates to ‘donkey inhabited’ – and you’ll encounter them all over as you explore on mountain bike, horseback or mini tourist train.
+These cute little creatures are thought to be endemic to the island – its name translates to ‘donkey inhabited’ – and you’ll encounter them all over as you explore on a mountain bike, horseback or mini tourist train.

 Lose yourself in the astonishing secret garden built on the ruins of an ancient town